 The B.C.
 Government provides Hosting BC grants to host committees throughout the province, contributing to their efforts to bring sport events home and to raise the profile of B.C. communities in the sport tourism sector.
 Hosting grants support Canadian championships, world cups and Olympic/Paralympic Games qualifying tournaments ranging from an international wheelchair curling bonspiel in Richmond to a national college soccer championship in Kamloops.
 Eligible applicants are invited to apply for Hosting BC funding of up to $35,000 depending on the type of event.
 For more information visit Hosting BC.

-Large international and national events such as the 2016 IIHF Women’s World Hockey Championship and Davis Cup tennis are funded through a hosting program administered by the Ministry of Community, Sport and Cultural Development.
+Large international and national events such as the 2016 IIHF Women’s World Hockey Championship and Davis Cup tennis are funded through a hosting program.
 The program focuses on the hosting of single-sport events (e.g. world championships, world cups) and special-focus events such as the North American Outgames or Maccabi Games.
 Click here for more information.